Jerry-Shen0527/Jerry-Shen0527.github.io/content/post/neural-bokeh/index.md

 ![alt text](image-3.png)

-This paper shows good results on the bokeh!
-But why?
+This paper shows good results on the bokeh, since it has the information of the camera model embedded in the virtual object adding neural network.

 ## Comments
 - The idea is overall cool.
-I am not an expert to this topic thus I cannot assess its position confidently.
-However, using NN to synthetic out-of-focus effect (especially on real-world captured data) seems useful.
+Using NN to synthetic out-of-focus effect (especially on real-world captured data) is useful.

-- I wonder why this paper is named neural bokeh, since it seems that it lacks special treatment for point luminance in the scene.
-Is it because the network happens to show good result on the bokeh effect?
-Or is it because one hyper-parameter is chosen as the maximal size of the CoC?
-CoC leads to bokeh but not only bokeh.
+- The philosophy is pragamatic.
+We don't need to fully reconstruct the lens model, including the aperture, lens set and the sensor to add virtual objects to the final image.
+Just use a neural network to composite the final image.

 ---